The $D_{\hslash}$-module mirror conjecture for flag varieties: Bezrukavnikov-Finkelberg's theorems

 \section{Bezrukavnikov-Finkelberg's theorems}

-In this section, we give a short exposition of two results of Bezrukavnikov and Finkelberg \cite{BF}.
-Recall the geometric Satake equivalence \cite{MV} is an equivalence
+In this section, we give a brief exposition of two results of Bezrukavnikov and Finkelberg \cite{BF}.
+Recall the geometric Satake equivalence \cite{Ginzburg, MV} is an equivalence

 of tensor categories between the category $\rep(\Gd)$ of finite dimensional representations of $\Gd$ and the category $\per$ of $G(\OO)$-equivariant perverse sheaves on $\ag$ with compact support.
-The first of their results is an enhancement of this equivalence: the category of free $\hp$-Harish-Chandra bimodules for $\Gd$ is equivalent as monoidal categories to the category of semi-simple complexes in $D_{G(\OO)\rtimes\gm}(\ag)$, i.e. direct sums of degree shifts of simple objects of $\mathcal{P}_{G(\OO)\rtimes\gm}(\ag)$.
-The second result is an application of the first: the quantum Toda lattice of $\Gd$ is isomorphic as rings to the $G\times\gm$-equivariant homology of $\ag$.
+The first of their results, discussed in Section \ref{BFenhance}, is an enhancement of this equivalence: the category of free $\hp$-Harish-Chandra bimodules for $\Gd$ is equivalent as monoidal categories to the category of semi-simple complexes in $D_{G(\OO)\rtimes\gm}(\ag)$.
+The second result, discussed in Section \ref{BFtoda}, is an application of the first: the quantum Toda lattice of $\Gd$ is isomorphic as rings to the $G\times\gm$-equivariant homology of $\ag$.

+We also prove a computational result on the isomorphism from the second result and discuss its semi-classical limit, which will be done in Section \ref{BFcompute} and Section \ref{BFlimit} respectively.